Amy Helm Presents...

 TRACK AMY'S TOUR DATES AND RECEIVE NOTIFICATIONS

-"I'm just trying to tell some stories as honestly as I can," Amy Helm says of Didn't It Rain, her first solo album and her eOne Music debut.
+"I'm just trying to tell some stories as honestly as I can," Amy Helm says of Didn't It Rain, her first solo album.

 Although the personally charged, organically soulful Didn't It Rain is her first release under her own name, Amy Helm has been making music for most of her life.
 She's already won widespread praise as a singer, songwriter and live performer, first as a member of the celebrated alt-country collective Ollabelle and subsequently for her extensive work with her father, musical icon Levon Helm, who passed away in 2012.